 A few things that are myths in traditional publishing:

-- Traditional publishers will always tell you that the self-publishing marketplace don’t exist.
+- Traditional publishers will always tell you that the self-publishing marketplace doesn’t exist.
 Truth: that is completely false and your market is out there.
 Editors are often going to small publishers now to find authors.
-Independent small publishers have grown by 5,000% in the last few years and there are 40,000 independent publishers now publishing really interesting, creative things.
+Independent small publishers have grown by 5,000% in the last few years and there are 40,000 independent publishers now publishing really interesting creative things.

 - You can’t do this on your own.
 Truth, you CAN publish individually!
 You need to know what your strengths and your weaknesses are…in other words, know yourself.
 Reach out to experts from editors to cover designers and listen to their advice.